malbolger/Recall-n-Rails-LumberJack/Recall-n-Rails Lumberjack/Readme.md

 		- The name of your rail files ([Runebook_1] starts at line 353 and [Runebook_2] at line 293) +If you keep my naming convention for your books and rail files you only need to chage the random number to match the amount of runes in your book!

-2)BankController - This file controls turning our logs into boards, statshes them away, and restocks our regs.
+- BankController - This file controls turning our logs into boards, statshes them away, and restocks our regs.
 	- What we set in here:
 		- The restock agent we use for our regs (line 25)[regs should be in base of bank]
 		- The organizer agent we use to dump boards to our bank (line 36)

-3)Harvester - This file controls harvesting, keeping our pet up, looking for reds, timings for movement, timeouts
+- Harvester - This file controls harvesting, keeping our pet up, looking for reds, timings for movement, timeouts
 	- What we set in here:
 		- Do we use automatic movement? (line 17)
 		- Movement delay to help with lagging off the rails (line 22)